 Ink that is removed from recycled pulp can be burned to generate energy to run the paper mill, or sold to make useful materials such as compost or gravel for roads.

-Should I choose Recycled Papers?
+Why should I choose Recycled Materials?

 Choosing to use recycled paper is an ethical issue and down to either personal or company attitudes towards CSR - Corporate Social Responsibility.
 However, using recycled paper will: